 An EHT beamformer that has initiated an EHT TB sounding sequence may send another BFRP Trigger frame in the same TXOP as shown in Figure X2 (An illustration of EHT TB sounding).
 The EHT beamformer uses the additional BFRP Trigger frames to solicit EHT compressed beamforming/CQI reports from EHT beamformees not addressed in a previous BFRP Trigger frame.
 An EHT beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the EHT NDP Announcement frame of an EHT TB sounding sequence unless it is in the same TXOP as the EHT TB sounding sequence.

-An EHT beamformer that transmits an EHT NDP Announcement frame as part of an EHT TB sounding sequence shall set the Nc subfield of the STA Info field to indicate a value less than or equal to the minimum of:
+An EHT beamformer that transmits an EHT NDP Announcement frame as part of an EHT TB sounding sequence shall set the Nc Index (#1639) subfield of the STA Info field to indicate a value less than or equal to the minimum of:

 The maximum number of supported spatial streams according to the corresponding EHT beamformee’s Rx EHT-MCS Map ≤ 80 MHz, Rx EHT-MCS Map = 160 MHz, and Rx EHT-MCS Map = 320 MHz subfields in the Supported EHT-MCS And NSS Set field in(#Ed) the EHT Capabilities element sent by the EHT beamformee.